About Songsalive! Australia

 Stephen Kiely joined Songsalive! in 1997, two months after its creation, and soon took on the jobs of Workshop director, website designer and compilation CD graphic artist.
 Roxanne and Stephen found common ground via the organisation, and began writing together soon after.
 What began as a professional relationship eventually developed and they married in 2001.

 We are ambitious with this vision.
-With the development of PayTV and digital radio and television, the time is ripe for Australian music, and there are so many talented songwriters and composers in this country who need encouragement, education, some like-minded people with whom to discuss, critique and collaborate, so as to realise their own goals, and in the process, lay the groundwork for the future culture of this country via its music and the airwaves and stages it will be heard through.
+The time is ripe for Australian music, and there are so many talented songwriters and composers in this country who need encouragement, education, some like-minded people with whom to discuss, critique and collaborate, so as to realise their own goals, and in the process, lay the groundwork for the future culture of this country via its music and the airwaves and stages it will be heard through.

 Live showcases for Songsalive!
 Australia members are going to be developed and improved.
 There are many venues which feature singer/songwriters, but a Songsalive!
 Australia Showcase is a special event, and we plan to continue presenting showcases of quality.